Angiogenesis: Intussusceptive angiogenesis

 Intussusceptive angiogenesis, also known as splitting angiogenesis, is the formation of a new blood vessel by splitting an existing blood vessel into two.

 Intussusception was first observed in neonatal rats.
 In this type of vessel formation, the capillary wall extends into the lumen to split a single vessel in two.
 There are four phases of intussusceptive angiogenesis.
 First, the two opposing capillary walls establish a zone of contact.
 Second, the endothelial cell junctions are reorganized and the vessel bilayer is perforated to allow growth factors and cells to penetrate into the lumen.
 Third, a core is formed between the 2 new vessels at the zone of contact that is filled with pericytes and myofibroblasts.
 These cells begin laying collagen fibers into the core to provide an extracellular matrix for growth of the vessel lumen.
 Finally, the core is fleshed out with no alterations to the basic structure.
 Intussusception is important because it is a reorganization of existing cells.
 It allows a vast increase in the number of capillaries without a corresponding increase in the number of endothelial cells.
 This is especially important in embryonic development as there are not enough resources to create a rich microvasculature with new cells every time a new vessel develops.

 Coalescent angiogenesis

 Coalescent angiogenesis is a mode of angiogenesis, considered to be the opposite of intussusceptive angiogenesis, where capillaries fuse, or coalesce, to make a larger bloodvessel, thereby increasing blood flow and circulation.
 Coalescent angiogenesis has extended out of the domain of embryology.
 It is assumed to play a role in the formation of neovasculature, such as in a tumor.

 Physiology

 Mechanical stimulation

 Mechanical stimulation of angiogenesis is not well characterized.
 There is a significant amount of controversy with regard to shear stress acting on capillaries to cause angiogenesis, although current knowledge suggests that increased muscle contractions may increase angiogenesis.
 This may be due to an increase in the production of nitric oxide during exercise.
 Nitric oxide results in vasodilation of blood vessels.
+Beyond fluid shear stress, the water channel AQP1 contributes to the mechanical expansion of the cell membrane during migration.
+By facilitating localized water influx at the leading edge, AQP1 creates the hydrostatic pressure necessary to drive membrane protrusions, which is a critical physical step in the formation of new vascular sprouts.